 This sleek, elegant two kilogram 30-round rifle was heavily based of the 20th Century's AR-15 platform, and has been significantly improved by the Fenyr Ballistics Corporation for the past four centuries.
 The weapon is made of titanium alloy and poylmer and features several rails fitted on the top of the receiver and the heat-shielded barrel.
 This allowed several military grade attachments to be fitted on the rifle such as close range optics, IR lasers and grips.
 Unlike it's carbine cousin, the M-12A1, the M-24A4 had a fixed buttstock with built in shock absorbers to counter the recoil when fired.
 With an effective range of 900 meters, the rifle can hit targets almost a kilometer away; and it fires the trusty and deadly 5.56X45mm round at a muzzle velocity of 1200m/s, which is able to inflict massive ballistic damage to armored and unarmored targets.
 Alongside the carbine variant, it has been the standard issue weapon for all USIC Army branches.

 I dry-fired the rifle against the locked trigger.
 When it came to actually firing the firearm itself, I would always put the biggest threat down first.
-It's either the guy who raised his weapon first, or the guy with the RPG standing at an elevated position.
-So, a centre-mass into the chest would kill them in one or two rounds.
+It's either the guy who raised his weapon first, or the guy with the RPG standing near an elevated position.
+A centre-mass would kill them in one or two rounds.
 Tap-tap, splat.

 Suddenly, I felt a smack to the back of my head.